akhesaCaro/llvm-demo/README.md

 # Introduction

-Working for LLVM in Haskell can be a bit tricky, as one needs to get:
+Working with LLVM in Haskell can be a bit tricky, as one needs to get:

 - A proper LLVM suite.
 - *Matching* Haskell bindings.